RCC Troubleshooting

 > rcc config switch -p <profile_name> # switch to the new profile

-Switching back to the default profile (= no proxy) is possible withrcc config switch --noprofile
+Switching back to the default profile (= no proxy) is possible with

 Note: The approach described above only works if the proxy used allows all domains in principle/as far as possible → this is called a “transparent” or “open” proxy.